-Restore the flow of qi
+Does Acupuncture Even Work? | Restore the flow of qi

-Or when the two forms of qi, yin and yang, were out of balance.
+Or when the two forms of qi, yin, and yang, were out of balance.
 Prodding certain points would clear the blockages and restore the flow of qi, causing the illness to subside.
 If this sounds silly to you?
-Remember that around the same time in the western world we had a similar theory about the imbalance of “humors”.
-And doctors used to think people were sick because they had just too much of this blood stuff and it needed to come out.
+Remember that we had a similar theory about the imbalance of “senses of humor.”
+And doctors used to think people were sick because they had too much blood stuff, and it needed to come out.

 But while bloodletting went out of style around the same time as child labor.
 Acupuncture has been making a comeback since the 1950s as a tool for pain relief.
-It’s also used to treat depression, irritable bowel syndrome, rheumatoid arthritis, smoking addiction, chronic asthma, stroke rehabilitation, epilepsy, insomnia, morning sickness, and glaucoma, high blood pressure, low blood pressure, even colorblindness!
+It’s also used to treat depression, irritable bowel syndrome, rheumatoid arthritis, smoking addiction, chronic asthma, stroke rehabilitation, epilepsy, insomnia, morning sickness, glaucoma, high blood pressure, low blood pressure, even colorblindness!
 Protip: if something claims to treat all of these ailments, that might be a red flag.

 Headaches for researchers

 But the act of putting in the needle itself causes headaches for researchers.
 If the researchers know if the treatment is a placebo, it can affect their results.
 So, scientists have developed a sort of stealth needle to overcome this problem.
-It’s concealed in a sheath, and either goes in all the way or only pokes the surface.
+It’s concealed in a sheath and either goes in all the way or only pokes the surface.
 The goal is for the patient to believe the needle is in, and the researcher won’t know one way or the other.

-Multiple acupuncture studies
+Multiple acupuncture studies | Does Acupuncture Even Work?

-By comparison 53% of reviewed trials in the US favored the treatment.
+By comparison, 53% of reviewed trials in the US favored the treatment.
 More recent reviews have debunked acupuncture.
-A 2006 meta analysis published by the Journal of Internal Medicine found that the results of acupuncture treatment couldn’t be differentiated from the placebo.
-A 2010 meta analysis of meta analyses in the Journal of the International Association for the Study of Pain.
+A 2006 meta-analysis published by the Journal of Internal Medicine found that the results of acupuncture treatment couldn’t be differentiated from the placebo.
+A 2010 meta-analysis of meta-analyses in the Journal of the International Association for the Study of Pain.
 Concluded there was little evidence supporting acupuncture as an effective form of pain relief.